-And also other fluids like – pleural fluid (fluid in the chest), ascitic fluid (which is present in your abdomen).
+And also other fluids like – pleural fluid (fluid in the chest), and ascitic fluid (which is present in your abdomen).

 - A finger prick, venipuncture or heel prick is needed for a blood sample.
-A disinfected container is given to the patient for urine sample.
-Other fluids are usually taken by injecting a needle into that particular area, for example a spinal tap to take a sample of CSF.
+A disinfected container is given to the patient for a urine sample.
+Other fluids are usually taken by injecting a needle into that particular area, for example, a spinal tap to take a sample of CSF.
 In this procedure, cerebrospinal fluid is taken by inserting a hollow needle inside two vertebrae.

-- Pathological tests usually include examination of body fluids, such as abnormalities in the contents of these fluids, the presence of cancerous cells, infectious microorganisms, or antibodies against certain microorganisms (serologic tests).
+- Pathological tests usually include the examination of body fluids, such as abnormalities in the contents of these fluids, the presence of cancerous cells, infectious microorganisms, or antibodies against certain microorganisms (serologic tests).
 Blood and urine samples are also tested to find out the therapeutic range of the drug in a person’s body.

 Genetic testing helps to find out about abnormalities present in DNA, chromosomes or proteins.
 This helps to test whether genetic conditions are present or may develop in a person’s body.